 Becky is currently on maternity leave until Spring 2021.

-Tracey Watters joined Nicholson Sheffield Architects Inc. in August of 2011 as the firm’s Bookkeeper.
-She is a consultant to the firm and has been a Sole Proprietor since 2008.
-She covers tasks related to the financial management of the business and our projects.
+Tracey Watters joined Nicholson Sheffield Architects Inc. as consultant in August of 2011, eventually becoming an employee in June 2018.
+Tracey is the firm's bookkeeper, overseeing tasks related to the financial management of the business and our projects.

 Tracey’s education, experience, and professional knowledge inform all of her work at the office.
-She has more than 25 years of experience as a Bookkeeper, and currently works for a broad range of clients across southwestern Ontario including: London, St. Thomas, Port Stanley, and Tillsonburg.
+She has more than 25 years of experience as a bookkeeper and has worked as a consultant for a broad range of clients across southwestern Ontario including: London, St. Thomas, Port Stanley, and Tillsonburg.
 She originally received her Certificate in Bookkeeping from Sterling Business Academy.
+Tracey's no-nonsense attitude, and willingness to help others whenever possible, keeps our work at the firm on track, making her a great asset to the NSA family.